 - 2 Tbsp cider vinegar

+In your slow cooker or Dutch oven, toss in all ingredients except the caraway seeds and dumplings.
 Cook on high for 1 hour (if possible) then continue on low for 5 – 6 hours.
-Toast 1-2 teaspoons of caraway seeds and add during the last hour of cooking – this is VERY, VERY important and necessary to the flavor and character of the dish.
+Toast the caraway seeds and add during the last hour of cooking – toasting the seeds is VERY, VERY important and necessary to the flavor and character of the dish.

 Potato or Bisquick dumplings can be added when the pork is nearing readiness, and they will sop up the delicious sweet and savory flavors.
-I prefer potato dumplings prepared the German way (formed with a crouton in the center and boiled – I buy the packet of mix and follow the instructions) and I add them to the pot several minutes before serving, but my Mom always makes this dish with Bisquick dumplings by cooking them directly in the pot atop the pork and sauerkraut.
+I prefer potato dumplings prepared the German way (formed with a crouton in the center and boiled) and added to the pot several minutes before serving, but my Mom always makes this dish with Bisquick dumplings cooked directly in the pot atop the pork and sauerkraut.
 Both kinds are delicious with the pork, or you can make mashed potatoes instead.
 Serve with applesauce, and of course a nice, big stein of beer for a super hearty way to ring in the New Year – PROOST!